i-shah/genra-py/README.md

 Copy/paste the resulting url link into a new browser window.
 This should start the Jupyter lab session from your current working directory.

+To avoid typing the long argument in the terminal, using docker-compose is an alternative means of running the container.
+Type `docker-compose -f genra-docker-compose.yml up` To stop the container simply type:
+`docker-compose -f genra-docker-compose.yml down`

 # Alternatives